Alt2210/NichiSpeech/README.md

 - Feedback Generation: Provides detailed feedback on presentation skills, including suggestions for improvement.

-Interactive GUI: Built with Tkinter, offering a user-friendly interface for recording, analyzing, and reviewing presentations.
+- Interactive GUI: Built with Tkinter, offering a user-friendly interface for recording, analyzing, and reviewing presentations.
-## Cài đặt
+## Setting

 ### You can install the required libraries using the following command:
 ```